 So, have you decided if you’re ready to date or not?
 If you are, then you’re going to love the rest of this article.
 If not, well, then keep reading anyway because eventually, you’ll be dating again.
 Before you get back in the race, here are a few things you need to keep in mind.

 Related Reading: Dating In Your 40s – 15 Tips To Do It Right

 12 Tips For Dating After Divorce

 Getting back into the dating game is not that easy.
 Especially when it comes to dating after divorce for a woman.
 You have grown so used to having a spouse that thinking of making a new boyfriend or girlfriend just feels very wrong.
 Going through the whole game of dating once again is an unsettling thought, especially when you are in the mid-30s and 40s.
 Although it makes you revisit your young and wild days, remember that with the butterflies come terrible bouts of anxiety and worry.

 It can feel like going on a first date all over again.
 “Will she call?”
 “What will he think of me?”
 “How am I ever going to make sense of this dating world today?”
 These, and a number of other questions, can weigh on divorcees’ minds day and night.
 To make sure you get Cupid’s attention fair and nice, here are 12 of the best tips for dating after divorce that will ensure the arrow strikes its target:

 1. Feel the fear but go for it anyway

-It’s okay to have your share of doubts and terrors, but they won’t pass until you date someone.
+It’s okay to have your share of doubts and terrors when you start dating after divorce.
+Just know that they won’t pass until you date someone.
 If the fear is about betrayal or failure, then you just handled a big one and came out all right.
-So, meet people, go to parties, and chat on dating websites, all the while holding your fears at bay.
+So, meet people, go to parties, and chat on dating websites, all the while holding your fears gently without judging them.

 2. Don’t give in too soon